michaelliuuu/michaelliuuu/README.md

 ### :man_technologist: About me:
 Learning how to become Full Stack Software Developer.
-- Formerly a Langara College student, I am currently working on my Bachelor of Science in Combined Major in Science: Computer Science, Physics, Earth and Environmental Sciences at the University of British Columbia and actively pursuing an internship as a Software Developer.
+- I am a Bachelor of Science in Combined Major in Science: Computer Science, Physics, Earth and Environmental Sciences student at the University of British Columbia and actively pursuing an internship as a Software Developer.
-- Switched careers as an Electrical Apprentice.
+- Switched careers as an Electrical apprentice.
 Interested in where coding will take me!

 ---